bagnine/Pnuemonia-image-classification/README.md

 ![img](./images/homemaderoc.png)

-Our homemade model had good recall but was far to sensitive.
+Our homemade model had good recall but was far too sensitive.
 Having 122 false positives would do little to ease congestion of health care workers.
-The specificty of this model was 0.5.
+The specificity of this model was 0.5.
 Since computing time was a limiting factor in our project, we set out to utilize pre trained models to improve our accuracy.

 ### VGG16